 Dr. Wolthoff is a graduate of the University of Oklahoma, where she was an Honor Scholar, and she earned her medical degree from the University of Texas Health Science Center in San Antonio.
 She served as an internal medicine intern at Texas Health Resources Presbyterian Hospital in Dallas and a dermatology resident at Texas Tech Health Sciences Center in Lubbock.
 She was chief resident of dermatology at Texas Tech.

 She has a strong commitment to the community.
 As an undergraduate, she worked with the American Red Cross.
 While in San Antonio, she established a student-run skin care clinic to provide free medical care to the homeless and residents of a correctional facility.
-Also in Lubbock, she helped to found a free dermatology clinic.

 Dr. Wolthoff is a dedicated to continuing education and to helping fellow physicians, with a strong history of research, case reports, and presentations.
 She has worked in private practice in the Dallas area since 2013 and has earned a reputation for excellence in compassionate patient care.